Federal court blocks third-country asylum rule for some 'metered' migrants

 "That the government's asserted harm is largely self-inflicted 'severely undermines' its claim for equitable relief," it continued.

-Melissa Crow, senior supervising attorney with Southern Poverty Law Center’s Immigrant Justice Project, told NBC News as of now “the transit rule does not apply to anyone who was metered before July 16 of 2019, which is going to affect thousands of people who are at various stages of applying for asylum.”
+Melissa Crow, senior supervising attorney with the Immigrant Justice Project of the Southern Poverty Law Center, a nonprofit advocacy group, told NBC News that as of now "the transit rule does not apply to anyone who was metered before July 16 of 2019, which is going to affect thousands of people who are at various stages of applying for asylum."

-The Departments of Justice and Homeland Security did not immediately respond to request for comment.
+The departments of Justice and Homeland Security did not immediately respond to requests for comment.

 "Queue management is not a policy, it is our ports managing their missions with the resources they have.
 CBP officers at ports do not keep track of the number of people or vehicles waiting to present themselves at [ports of entry], as people waiting have not been given any U.S. government documents," CBP said in a statement.